-3 Shortcuts to Freeze Panes in Excel
+Keyboard Shortcut to Freeze Panes in Excel: 3 Shortcuts

-We may all know about the Freeze Panes in excel with this we can easily freeze or lock the data we want to display all the time even while navigating to another part of the worksheet.
+We may all know about the Freeze Panes in Excel with this we can easily freeze or lock the data we want to display all the time even while navigating to another part of the worksheet.
 It takes only a few clicks to freeze panes but if you are using the keyboard shortcut, you will be able to complete the task within some seconds.

 1. Shortcut to Freeze Both Rows and Columns in Excel

-To use the shortcut to lock rows or columns or both, we just need to select the cell or column or rows and then press the keyboard hotkey.
+To use the shortcut to lock rows or columns or both, we just need to select the cell column or rows and then press the keyboard hotkey.
 But I will explain in a detailed way that will help to understand how those shortcuts work.
 Let’s demonstrate the steps below.

 - To select the row click on row 9 or click on any cell in row 9 and press Shift + Spacebar, to select the whole row.